pgRouting/workshop/_sources/chapters/geoserver.txt

 Once the server is up, the `administration page
 <http://localhost:8082/geoserver/web>`_ should open, click the *Login*
-button and entrer the admin credentials:
+button and enter the admin credentials:

  * Username: ``admin``
  * Password: ``geoserver``